 What are tapeworms?

-Occasionally they can be seen moving on the hairs around the anus, or more commonly, on the surface of freshly passed feces.
-As the proglottid dries, it becomes a golden color and eventually breaks open, releasing the fertilized eggs into the environment.
+Occasionally, they can be seen moving on the hairs around the anus, or more commonly, on the surface of freshly passed feces.
+As a proglottid dries, it becomes a golden color and eventually breaks open, releasing the fertilized eggs into the environment.
 A proglottid may contain as many as 20 tapeworm eggs.

 How do cats get tapeworms?